-While Ireland is currently enjoying the last gasp of summer with a surprise mini-heatwave, the changing of the seasons is well and truly underway.
+While Ireland is somewhat enjoying the last gasp of summer with a some bright and warms days, the changing of the seasons is well and truly underway.

 The days are getting noticeably shorter, the wind that bit more biting, the once-full trees starting to lose their leaves.

 But while many will be disappointed with the summer coming to an end and winter approaching, we've still got Autumn to look forward to-- and it is a genuinely lovely time in Ireland.

 With that, let's get counting down 9 of the best things about Ireland in Autumn.